Eagle Scout Application Guidelines and Procedures

 Under no circumstances will the District Eagle board of review be conducted prior to step eight.

-1. Upon successful completion of the District Eagle Scout board of review, the Board of Review chairman signs and dates the Eagle Scout Rank Application and then returns it to the Eagle Scout Service at the Great Rivers Council, Richard Knipp Service Center.
+1. Upon successful completion of the District Eagle Scout board of review, the Board of Review chairman signs and dates the Eagle Scout Rank Application and then returns it to the Eagle Scout Service at the Great Rivers Council Scouting Adventure Center.
 It is the responsibility of the troop to retain supporting documents until the Eagle Scout Rank Application is approved by the National Eagle Scout Service Center of Scouts, BSA.

 2. Upon receipt of the board of review approved Eagle Scout Rank Application, the Eagle Scout Service will review and sign as Great Rivers Council representative.
 The application is then forwarded to the Great Rivers Council Scout Executive for certification and approval.